lrnzn/ScholarTrack/README.md

 A React Native (Expo) mobile app that helps Filipino students find scholarships matched to their course or program.
 All data is stored locally on the device — no backend or internet account required.

-Developed by: mykel Rey De Los Reyes, Lorenzen Ilon, Joeric Israel Gonzales
+Developed by: Mykel Rey De Los Reyes, Lorenzen Ilon, Joeric Israel Gonzales

 ## Features